jeburgos-selnet/SelNet/README.md

 # schizophrenia
-Files to run the simulations of weak Pavlovian conditioning in schizophrenia with the Donahoe-Burgos-Palmer model.
+ Delphi source code for the simulator of the Donahoe-Burgos-Palmer model.